 Kaneko is increasingly drawn to installations that promote civic interaction, realizing over seventy public art commissions from 1985 to present.
 Many are large-scale permanent installations that can be seen across the United States and internationally in Toronto, Canada, Shanghai, China, Jakarta, Indonesia, and multiple cities in Japan.

-His artwork appears in numerous international and national solo and group exhibitions annually and is included in more than seventy museum collections.
+His artwork appears in numerous international and national solo and group exhibitions annually and is included in more than eighty museum collections.
 Kaneko received Commendation from the Minister of Foreign Affairs of Japan, Master of the Media from the James Renwick Alliance, Gold Medal for Consummate Craftsmanship from the American Craft Council, Lifetime Achievement Award from the International Sculpture Center, and holds honorary doctorates from the University of Nebraska, the Massachusetts College of Art & Design, the Royal College of Art in London, and the University of Pécs in Hungary.

 Jun Kaneko has designed three opera productions; Puccini’s Madame Butterfly (2006), Beethoven’s Fidelio (2008), and Mozart’s The Magic Flute (2012) which have toured throughout the United States.